Black Friday 2019 Amazon device deals have started: Fire TV streamers, Echo Show devices and Fire tablets are now on sale

-Amazon just expanded its giant swath of Black Friday deals, adding key video streamers to the discounts available now.
-As of Sunday morning, you can now get the Fire TV Stick 4K with Alexa Voice Remote and the Fire TV Stick with Alexa Voice Remote (the non-4K version) for half off, as well as the all-new Fire TV Cube for $90 (save $30).
-Those products join nearly all Kindle e-readers, Fire tablets and the Echo Show 8 that are now on sale at Amazon -- and more Amazon devices will soon be joining the parade.
-We've got the full list of Amazon devices on sale now, along with the list of Echo speakers and Echo Show smart displays that will be going on sale later this week.
+Amazon just broadened its already giant swath of Black Friday deals, adding its Fire-branded video streamers to the discounts available now.
+You can now get the Fire TV Stick 4K with Alexa Voice Remote and the non-4K version of its Fire TV Stick with Alexa Voice Remote for half off, as well as $30 off the all-new Fire TV Cube that normally goes for $90.
+Those deals come in alongside compelling offers on nearly all Kindle e-readers, Fire tablets and the Echo Show 8 smart display Amazon has already discounted.
+We've got the full list of Amazon devices on sale now, with more to come throughout the week, including deals on Echo speakers and more Echo Show smart displays.

 Here's the quick breakdown of whats coming, followed by more in-depth analysis of what's available now: